 Call the 24/7 Crisis Line at 970-259-5443 to speak an advocate now

-The Volunteers of America Southwest Safehouse serves women and children survivors of domestic violence and other violent crimes.
-Administering essential services in Durango and the surrounding area since 1985, the Southwest Safehouse provides over 5,000 nights of safe shelter to over 200 women and children each year.
-The Southwest Safehouse provides a safe refuge for women and children who have no safe home, and provides the tools and support needed for women and children to recover from trauma and start a new life.
+The Volunteers of America Southwest Safehouse serves adult and children survivors of any gender and is a safe space for members of the LGBTQIA+ community.
+These individuals and families are survivors of domestic violence and other violent crimes.
+Administering essential services in Durango and the surrounding area since 1985, the Southwest Safehouse provides over 5,000 nights of safe shelter to over 200 individuals each year.
+The Southwest Safehouse provides a safe refuge for those who have no safe home, and provides the tools and support needed to recover from trauma and start a new life.

 - 24-hour telephone crisis intervention

 - 24/7/365 residential domestic violence shelter services with 24-hour intake

 - Provision of all basic needs: nutritious meals, shower and laundry facilities, clothing closet and personal hygiene supplies